NixOS/rfcs/rfcs/0132-meson-builds-nix.md

     + Namely, Muon and Samurai are implementations of Meson and Ninja that require only a C compiler and a set of POSIX standard tools.

 - A new build system would require new strategies from the end users
-  - In particular, package managers that deploy Nix for their respective platforms
+  - In particular, package managers that deploy Nix for their respective platforms.
-  + However, Meson is nowadays a widespread tool, used in many open source projects ranging from DOSBox Staging and mpv to GNOME and Xorg; therefore it is already included in many package managers' databases
+  + However, Meson and Ninja are nowadays a widespread toolset.
+    + Many open source projects use it, from mpv and dosbox-staging to Xorg and GNOME
+    + According to Repology, Meson is present in 53 package manager's families

 - The transition between between the old and new build systems should be smooth
   - A wrapper script, maybe?